port-labs/ocean/integrations/gcp/README.md

 An integration used to import gcp resources into Port.

-## Install & use the integration
+## Install & use the integration Locally

-### Create a service account with the following permissions:
+### Create a service account with the following permissions

 **IMPORTANT- These can be granted at a Project/Folder/Organization Level, and the integration will digest all resources of all projects with these permissions.**